 What Is Operational Reporting?

-Operational reporting is an effective, results-driven means of tracking, measuring and analyzing a business’s regular deliverables and metrics, usually on a daily, weekly, and sometimes monthly basis with the help of modern and professional BI reporting tools.
+Operational reporting is an effective, results-driven means of tracking, measuring, and analyzing a business’s regular deliverables and metrics, usually on a daily, weekly, and sometimes monthly basis with the help of modern and professional BI reporting tools.

-Operational report example: Warehouse KPI dashboard
+1. Operation report example: warehouse KPI dashboard

 **click to enlarge**